RuneBlaze/MAGUS/README.md

 magus --graphclustermethod upgma
 ```

 `jminclusters` is a faster (up to 2x) version of `minclusters` for tracing, by virtue of Julia.
-It is useful mainly to speed up experiments.
+It is useful mainly to speed up experiments and be more concious of how Python can contribute to computing-power waste.

 ```bash
 magus --graphtracemethod jminclusters